keepthrifty/keepthrifty.github.io/_posts/2017-01-02-happy-nothing-new-year.md

 author: keepthrifty
 author_email: chris@keepthrifty.com

-title: "Happy Nothing New Year"
+title: "Happy Nothing New Year!"
 subtitle: "Buying Nothing New in 2017"
 description: "Our family's goal for 2017?
 To buy nothing new.
 How are we going to do it?"